One reading Trinitarian statements about the nature of God will find these sayings and Trinitarian terms in use:

 Co-create, Co-equal persons, Co-eternal persons, Co-exist, Composite God, Consubstantial persons, Co-rule, Distinct, but not separate, Distinct in subsistence, Distinct in their personhood, Divine Son, Divine son-ship, Dual nature, Economic relationship, Economic subordination, Equal in essence, Eternally begotten, Eternal distinctions in the substance of God, Eternal generation: of the Son, Eternal procession of the Holy Spirit, Eternal relationship, Eternal Son, Eternal Word, First, second, and third expressions of the God-head, First, second, and third persons of the God-head, Full equality of the persons, God’s compound unity of oneness, God’s extra-dimensional existence, God of God, God-kind, God-man, God-ship, God the Holy Spirit, God the Son, God the Word, Holy Trinity, Hypostatic identity of the Holy Spirit, Hypostatic union, If deduced to a mathematical formulae: one times one times one equals one, Incarnate, Indivisible and unquantifiable, Light of light, Members of the godhead, Mutual Indwelling: each person dwells in the other two, One God in unity, One in unity and purpose, Ontologically connected: speaking of the relation between the Son and the Holy Ghost, Ontological order, Ontological subordination, One substance with the Father: speaking of the Son of God, One what and three who’s, Persons of the god essence, Plural nature, Plural unity, Pre-incarnate Christ, Pre-existent Christ, Pre-creational generation, Relational subordination, Subordination in the Trinity, Subsistence’s within God’s essence, The aspect of plurality in God, The divine plurality, The middle position of the Son: Christ as the 2nd person, The state of being threefold, Three in one, Three distinguishable personages of God’s essential being, Threefold personality, Three inseparable persons, Three persons, equal in glory, majesty and power, Triadic formula, Triadic nature, Tripersonality of God, Triune being, Triune God, Triunity, Unified one, Very God of very God.

-However, not one apostle, prophet, or king in the entire Bible used any of the 77 Trinitarian terms listed above, including Jesus Christ.
+Not one apostle, prophet, or king in the entire Bible used any of the 77 Trinitarian terms listed above, including Jesus Christ.

 Example: When the Apostle Paul wrote,

-“I have fully proclaimed the gospel of Christ” (Romans 15:19 NIV).
+“I have fully proclaimed the gospel of Christ.”
+(Romans 15:19 NIV)

 He did so without using one of the Trinitarian terms in use today to describe the doctrine.